What Is Marketing? Basics of Marketing & Types

 Price is obviously a large factor into whether a consumer buys your product or goes to a competitor.
 Good marketing teams rely on industry research to appropriately price their products so they boost their market share and reach more happy customers.

-It’s critical that marketing professionals take place (both digital and physical) into account when marketing a product.
+It’s critical that marketing professionals take place — both digital and physical — into account when marketing a product.
 Is a certain product more marketable in-store or online?
 Should you sell a certain product internationally?
 How do you market to certain geographical locations?
 How much does a location’s culture affect your marketing abilities?
 Marketing teams need to be hyper-aware of where they’re marketing to truly optimize their efforts.

 What good is a marketing effort if there isn’t some excitement and build-up around a product?
 Promotion includes the advertising, promotional strategy and public relations surrounding a product.
 “Should we create a commercial?”
 “Should we sponsor a podcast?”
-“Should we just run a Google adwords campaign?”
+“Should we just run a Google Adwords campaign?”
 With some help from market research, marketing executives should be able to know when to target their audience and through which medium.
 Executing the promotion step of the marketing mix is vital because it helps to build fervor for a product and brand awareness.

 Types of Marketing

 Marketing isn’t just a one-size-fits-all effort.
 There are different types of marketing campaigns depending on where an organization’s customers spend their time and how they prefer to be reached.
-Below are five popular types of marketing:
+Below are eight popular types of marketing: